Frijol/climate-change/entities.md

 * Yoram Bauman: Reedie working towards carbon taxing in Washington state [Sutter]
 * Stephen Salter: working on cloud brightening machines [Goodell, 165][Goodell]
 * Dr. Richard Sandor: the "father of carbon markets" and founder of the CCX [Lovins, 229][Lovins]
+* Dr. Geoff Coates: scientist at Cornell working on using CO2 with catalysts to make polycarbonates (cheap, biodegradable plastic) [Lovins, 285][Lovins]

 ## Companies
 * [Intellectual Ventures](http://www.intellectualventures.com/): company in Bellevue which works toward geoengineering (and other patentable things for money) [Goodell, 112][Goodell]